 10. DRAWING FOR LANDSCAPE STUDENTS.
 Throughout the year.
 Credit two hours a term.
-First term: W F 1:40-4:30; second term, M F 11-1 and S 9-11.
+First term: W F 1:40-4:30; second term, M W F 11-1.
 Mann 500.
-Assistant Professor Burckmyer.
+Assistant Professor Burckmyer and Mr. Lambert.

-A course planned to develop (1) practical ability in the sketching of outdoor plantings and landscaping; (2) facility in lettering, in isometric and perspective drawing, and in methods of rendering landscape plans.
+A course planned to develop (1) practical ability in the sketching of outdoor planting and landscaped features; (2) facility in lettering, in isometric and perspective drawing.